EMscience/HydroBench/Readme.md

 reason.
 In contrast, hydrological signatures and information theoretic metrics are capable of revealing model internal functions and their tradeoffs with predictive performance.

-In this, notebook we present HydroBench an interactive and reproducible hydrological benchmarking and diagnostics tool.
+In this notebook, we present HydroBench an interactive and reproducible hydrological benchmarking and diagnostics tool.
 HydroBench computes not only traditional predictive performance metrics but also both hydrological signatures and information flow metrics.
 From hydrological signatures, HydroBench includes flow duration curves, hydrograph recession analysis and water-balance metrics while from information theoretic analysis it computes